cavalen/aolab-azure/README.md

 ## DELETING THE LAB
 At the end of the Lab do not forget to delete the resources created to avoid unwanted charges.

-You can delete the Lab by running a provided Ansible Playbook
+You can delete the Lab using a provided Ansible Playbook or manually deleting the Resource Group in the Azure Portal

 Go to `./aolab-azure/deploy-lab` and run:

 ```
 ansible_playbook 03_delete_lab_azure.yml
 ```
-or manually deleting the Resource Group.